 It takes a lot to make your home function and there are several decisions to be made.
 Jack Nelson Service Experts is here to try and make one of those decisions a simpler one: furnace versus heat pump.

 Where do you start?
 Where you live.

-No matter where you live, you can always have a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it inside your home.
-This is why when temperatures start dropping beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to provide enough heat to your home to keep you warm and comfortable.
+No matter where you live, you can always have a furnace because a furnace will heat your home whatever the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it into your home.
+This is why when temperatures start dropping beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to supply enough heat to your home to keep you warm and comfortable.

-A furnace could sometimes be less costly to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.
+A furnace could sometimes be less costly to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a higher investment price but cost less over time.

 Still deciding which heating system is right for you?
 No worries!
 Call Jack Nelson Service Experts at 918-212-8927 and we’ll come out to discuss your options and provide you a no-charge in-home estimate.
 We can’t wait to hear from you!